Former Angels employee found guilty of providing drugs that killed pitcher Tyler Skaggs

-Kay faces 20 years to life in prison on a charge of drug distribution resulting in death and up to 20 years on a drug conspiracy charge.
-Skaggs’s family is also suing the Angels and Kay over the pitcher’s death.
+He was later led down to the basement of the federal courthouse, his legs and hands shackled by a metal chain.

-Following several days of testimony, including from a former all-star and other ballplayers, the jury of 10 women and two men began deliberating around midday Thursday after blistering closing arguments from the prosecution and defense.
-It returned with a verdict before 4 p.m.
+The jury began deliberating around midday after blistering closing arguments from the prosecution and the defense.

 “This case was about one person … Eric Kay,” assistant U.S. Attorney Lindsey Beran said in her closing argument.